vecma-project/EasyVVUQ-QCGPJ/docs/installation.rst

 Manual installation
 -------------------

-If you prefer manual installation or you wont to install specific branch of the software you can get it from the the github repository.
+If you prefer manual installation or you want to install specific branch of the software you can get it from the the github repository.
 The procedure is quite typical, e.g.:

 ::